Writing about discrimination is just as daunting as fighting it. But a few of our bloggers have taken the cudgels. Here they are:

 And I remain proud to be one.

 I have always been one.
-And I will al
+And I will always be one.

 I am not in a phase.
 I am not in denial.